willfindlay/COMP5900X-TrustedComputing/discussion_lead/week7/slides/speaking-notes.md

 - Today I'll be presenting the paper "Griffin: Guarding Control Flows Using Intel Processor Trace" which presents a new CFI mechanism based on Intel PT

-- The paper was a collaboration between three authors from Microsoft Research and Pennsylvania State University
+- The paper was a collaboration between Xinyang Ge and Weidong Cui from Microsoft Research and Trent Jaeger from Pennsylvania State University
 - The senior author, Trent Jaeger is quite well-known for his work in operating system security

-- The paper was published at Architectural Support for Programming Languages and Operating System 2017, which is recognized as a flagship conference at the intersection between hardware, programming language, and operating system design
+- The paper was published at ASPLOS 2017, which is recognized as a flagship conference at the intersection between hardware, programming language, and operating system design

 # Goals (2)